tolliam/tolliam.github.io/sentences.md

 `I go running every day.`

 ### Compound sentences
-These join two simple sentences with a co-ordindating conjunction
+These join two simple sentences with a co-ordindating conjunction (FANBOYS)

 `I like cheese, but my sister does not.`